Dana was referred to the One Stop Breast Clinic at St Mary’s Hospital. She had a lump in her right breast, which had been present for two months.

 This time the appropriate tests were undertaken and her breast cancer diagnosed.
 Dana underwent mastectomy, axillary node clearance, right breast reconstruction and further reconstructive surgery.

-It was contended on behalf of Dana that the doctor who saw her in July 1997 at the hospital was not sufficiently qualified to discharge a patient and there was a failure to perform a triple assessment (to include a biopsy or fine needle aspiration) and follow-up Dana in the clinic.
+It was contended on behalf of Dana that the doctor who saw her at the hospital was not sufficiently qualified to discharge a patient and there was a failure to perform a triple assessment (to include a biopsy or fine needle aspiration) and follow-up Dana in the clinic.

 As a result of the delay in diagnosis, Dana suffered an unnecessary mastectomy and psychiatric problems associated with this.